 - looks sleek

-- We chose to dehydrate apples (and 1 rack of bananas) this time.
+- We chose to dehydrate apples (and how to dehydrate bananas too) this time.

 - This Cosori dehydrator